UTAid/TAidWebClient/README.md

-# MigrationProject
+# TAidWebClient

+**TAid** is an application for managing grades and courses.
+Developed for Anya Tafliovich at UTSC.

+## Requirements

+Please see [package.json](package.json) for updated requirements.

+## Installation

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.
+It is recommended to have Node v6.11.4 installed.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.

-## Development server
+### Set-up Frontend
+Follow the instructions to setup a local version in your machine:
+* `sudo npm install` - This will install all the dependencies
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+* `ng serve` - This will set up dev server at `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.
+### Set-up Backend
+Follow the set up instructions for the backend available [here](https://github.com/UTAid/TAidBackend) When creating superuser for backend set `username and password as admin`

+Once all the instructions are followed our backend wil be set up and the frontend and backend would be connected

 ## Build